sisu-network/docs/docs/learn/token-swap.md

 - No slippage or impermanent loss when swapping
 - Predictable output from each transaction
 - Simple, easy to understand model and easy to track down issues.
-- Can support unlimited number of token on theory.
+- Can support an unlimited number of tokens in theory.

 **Cons**:
 - Requires each chain to have a ERC20 (or something equivalent) to work.
 Does not work for Bitcoin without special logic
 - Cannot convert into native token directly.
-- Gateway might run out of tokens on destination chain.
+- Gateway might run out of tokens on the destination chain.
 - Gateway contract might run out gas to dispatch final transaction (needs constant monitoring)

 ## AMM Model
-The AMM concept was introduced by Uniswap team on Ethereum main chain.
+The AMM concept was introduced by the Uniswap team on the Ethereum main chain.
 The basic idea behind AMM is to retain a constant curve x * y = k where x is the supply and y is an exchange rate between 2 tokens.
 When someone buys a token A, the supply of A decreases and hence the exchange rate of A with B increases to keep the equilibrium.
-The increase in exchange rate disincentivies people to buy token A and incentivies buyer to buy token B.
+The increase in exchange rate disincentivizes people to buy token A and incentives buyer to buy token B.

 <!-- ![Example of automated market maker](https://miro.medium.com/max/1015/1*y1ynWN09Z6k5XUxXBSEyPA.png) -->